Research projects

 • Establishment of cross-border (DNA) monitoring, management and protection

-• Reducing conflicts between humans and wolves by developing and disseminating various prevention measures that go beyond simple technical herd protection
+• Reducing conflicts between humans and wolves by developing and disseminating various preventative measures that go beyond simple technical livestock protection

-• Improving knowledge of wolves and promoting coexistence, with a focus on farmers and hunting
+• Improved knowledge about wolves and promotion of coexistence, with a focus on farmers and hunting

 LIFE18 NAT/IT/000972